 Among the young and emerging brands showing in Paris, our favourite was Tvscia — recently born in the heart of Tuscany from an idea by Elisa Soldini and Lucia Padrini.
-The label sets out to express a new women's style, taking what has always been defined as the “instant classic” and transforming it into an absolutely modern total look.
+The name itself (the old Latin spelling of Tuscia, the ancient Etruscan land) signals the label's instinct: to root something thoroughly modern in deep, specific heritage.
+The pair set out to express a new women's style, taking what has always been defined as the “instant classic” and transforming it into an absolutely modern total look.

 Rock and punk, kept sober